SaaStacked/saastack/docs/README.md

 This repository is a template.
 The main idea is that you copy (or fork) the whole repo, modify it to be yours, and use it to start building out your new product.

-Sign up to the [Standard Edition of SaaStacked](https://www.saastacked.com) and download all the technology adapters that you will need to suit your specific cloud deployment on AWS,  Azure or Google Cloud and choice of 3rd party services.
+Sign up to the [Standard Edition of SaaStacked](https://www.saastacked.com) and download all the technology adapters that you will need to deploy this codebase to your specific cloud deployment on AWS,  Azure or Google Cloud and choice of 3rd party services.
+Standard also comes with additional documentation, and developer tooling, to make creating your own product so much simpler and more consistent for your team.

-Once there, we will guide you through the process of cloning and owning the entire codebase, making it your product, installing your adapters, and getting it build, tested and deployed within your first day!
+Once you have Standard, we will guide you through the process of cloning and owning the entire codebase, making it your unique product, install all your technology adapters, automate your CI and CD pipelines, automate the deployment to your cloud provider and provide you with additional developer tools & documentation and getting it build, tested and deployed within your first day!

 ## All Use cases